hortonworks/cloudbreak/README.md

+*Uluwatu is situated at the southern end of Bali and is the island most famous and consistent wave.
+The spot offers several waves which are working with different swells and tides.*

+*Uluwatu is a web UI for Cloudbreak - a cloud agnostic Hadoop as a Service API.*

 ##[Cloudbreak UI](https://cloudbreak.sequenceiq.com/)

 When we have started to work on Cloudbreak, our main goal was to create an easy to use, cloud and Hadoop distribution agnostic Hadoop as a Service API.
 Though we always like to automate everything and approach things with a very DevOps mindset, as a side project we have created a UI for Cloudbreak as well.